APP: Anytime Progressive Pruning: Experiments

 Furthermore, we also visualize the best validation accuracy achieved for APP with various pruners on a ResNet-50 backbone for C-10,100 with $|S_B|=8$ and $\tau = 4.5$.
 We observe that SNIP and magnitude-based pruning provide consistent and stable performance improvements over each megabatch in the stream $S_B$, while random pruning and GraSP cause instability and drop performance by a significant margin during training on the final megabatches in the stream $S_B$.
 Thus, we set SNIP to be the pruner of choice for APP by default for all of our experiments.

-Finally, we visualize the change in CER during the training for APP (SNIP), Anytime OSP (SNIP), and baseline using a ResNet-50 on C-10 by varying the total number of megabatches ($|S_B|$) in the stream $S_B$.
-As shown in Fig. \ref{fig: cer}, APP (SNIP) consistently maintains a lower CER compared to its Anytime OSP and baseline counterparts under short ($|S_B| = 8$), moderate ($|S_B| = 25$) and long ($|S_B| = 50$) sequence ALMA.
+Finally, we visualize the change in CER during training for APP (SNIP), Anytime OSP (SNIP) and baseline using a ResNet-50 on C-10 by varying the total number of megabatches ($|S_B|$) in the stream $S_B$.
+As shown in Fig. \ref{fig: cer}, APP (SNIP) consistently maintains a lower CER compared to its Anytime OSP and baseline counterparts under the short ($|S_B| = 8$), moderate ($|S_B| = 25$) and long ($|S_B| = 50$) ALMA sequence.